Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \subsection{Approximate Compressible Navier--Stokes System}

-In this section, we recall the concept of finite energy weak martingale solutions to \eqref{P1NS}--\eqref{P2NS}.
-It has been introduced in \cite{BrHo} and improved in \cite{BrFeHo2015A} and \cite{BrFeHobook}.
+In this section, we recall the concept of finite energy weak martingale solutions to \eqref{P1NS}--\eqref{P2NS}, that has been introduced in \cite{BrHo} and improved in \cite{BrFeHo2015A} and \cite{BrFeHobook}.
 Both papers complement \eqref{P1NS}--\eqref{P2NS} with periodic boundary conditions.
 A corresponding version on the whole space can be found in \cite{Romeo1}.
-These solutions are weak in the analytical sense (derivatives only exists in the sense of distributions) and weak in the probabilistic sense (the probability space is an integral part of the solution) as well.
-Moreover, the time-evolution of the energy can be controlled in terms of its initial state.
-They exists globally in time.
+These solutions are weak in both the analytical sense and the probabilistic sense.
+Moreover, the time-evolution of the energy can be controlled in terms of its initial state and these solutions exist globally in time.

 \begin{Definition}[Finite Energy Weak Martingale Solution] Let $\Lambda_\delta$ be a Borel probability measure on $L^1(\mathbb{T}^N)\times L^1(\mathbb{T}^N)$.
-Then $\big[ \big(\Omega_{\delta},\mathfrak{F}_{\delta}, (\mathfrak{F}_{{\delta},t})_{t\geq0},\mathbb{P}_{\delta} \big);\rho_{\delta},\mathbf{v}_{\delta}, W_{\delta} \big]$ is called a finite energy weak martingale solution to \eqref{P1NS}--\eqref{P2NS} with the initial law $\Lambda_\delta$, provided :
+Then $\big[ \big(\Omega_{\delta},\mathfrak{F}_{\delta}, (\mathfrak{F}_{{\delta},t})_{t\geq0},\mathbb{P}_{\delta} \big);\varrho_{\delta},\mathbf{u}_{\delta}, W_{\delta} \big]$ is called a finite energy weak martingale solution to \eqref{P1NS}--\eqref{P2NS} with the initial law $\Lambda_\delta$, provided :

-\begin{enumerate}[(a)] \item $\big(\Omega_{\delta},\mathfrak{F}_{\delta}, (\mathfrak{F}_{{\delta},t})_{t\geq0},\mathbb{P}_{\delta} \big)$ is a stochastic basis with a complete right-continuous filtration; \item $W_\delta$ is a cylindrical $(\mathfrak{F}_{\delta,t})$-Wiener process; \item the density $\rho_{\delta}$ and the velocity $\mathbf{u}_\delta$ are random distributions adapted to $(\mathfrak{F}_{\delta,t})$, $\rho_{\delta}\geq 0$ $\mathbb{P}_\delta$-a.s.; \item there exists an $\mathfrak{F}_0$-measurable random variable $[\rho_{\delta,0},\mathbf{u}_{\delta,0}]$ such that \item the equation of continuity holds for all $\phi\in C_c^\infty[0,T)$ and all $\psi\in C^\infty(\T^N)$ $\mathbb{P}_\delta$-a.s.; \item the equation of momentum holds for all $\phi\in C_c^\infty[0,T)$ and all $\upvarphi\in C^\infty(\T^N;\R^N)$ $\mathbb{P}_\delta$-a.s.; \item the energy inequality holds for all $\phi\in C_c^\infty[0,T)$, $\phi\geq0$, $\mathbb{P}_\delta$-a.s. \end{enumerate} \end{Definition}
+\begin{enumerate}[(a)] \item $\big(\Omega_{\delta},\mathfrak{F}_{\delta}, (\mathfrak{F}_{{\delta},t})_{t\geq0},\mathbb{P}_{\delta} \big)$ is a stochastic basis with a complete right-continuous filtration; \item $W_\delta$ is a cylindrical $(\mathfrak{F}_{\delta,t})$-Wiener process; \item the density $\varrho_{\delta}$ and the velocity $\mathbf{u}_\delta$ are random distributions adapted to $(\mathfrak{F}_{\delta,t})$, $\varrho_{\delta}\geq 0$ $\mathbb{P}_\delta$-a.s.; \item there exists an $\mathfrak{F}_0$-measurable random variable $[\varrho_{\delta,0},\mathbf{u}_{\delta,0}]$ such that \item the equation of continuity holds for all $\phi\in C_c^\infty[0,T)$ and all $\psi\in C^\infty(\T^N)$ $\mathbb{P}_\delta$-a.s.; \item the equation of momentum holds for all $\phi\in C_c^\infty[0,T)$ and all $\upvarphi\in C^\infty(\T^N;\R^N)$ $\mathbb{P}_\delta$-a.s.; \item the energy inequality holds for all $\phi\in C_c^\infty[0,T)$, $\phi\geq0$, $\mathbb{P}_\delta$-a.s. \end{enumerate} \end{Definition}